INF800/chro.in/README.md

     > Replace your provider's nameservers with cloudfare's nameserver
 - Go to the "SSL/TLS" section.
 - Choose the SSL/TLS encryption mode to "Full" (Do not select the "Full (strict)" which will cause [526](https://developers.cloudflare.com/support/troubleshooting/cloudflare-errors/troubleshooting-cloudflare-5xx-errors/#error-526-invalid-ssl-certificate) with cloud fare).
-- Wait for a 24-48 Hrs, you should be able to see secure https connection @ https://www.chro.in/
+- Wait for about 1 - 48 Hrs, you should be able to see a secure HTTPS connection @ https://www.chro.in/

 > #### References